hannahjzhang/apcsa-explorations/README.md

 ```
 Java
-- Much more comprehensive practice problems.
+- Much more comprehensive practice problems ranging from binary search trees to polymorphism.
-- No specific form of organization.
+- We covered much more than what was on the AP test.
 - See src folder for the code.
 ```